GULERTOLGA/OpenAIUsage/README.md

                        params={'limit': '20', 'include_archived': 'false'})
 print(response.json())

-## Hata Yönetimi
+## Error Handling

-API, aşağıdaki hata durumlarını yönetir:
+The API handles the following error conditions:

-- **400**: Geçersiz istek parametreleri
+- **400**: Invalid request parameters
-- **401**: API anahtarı eksik veya geçersiz
+- **401**: Missing or invalid API key
-- **404**: Endpoint bulunamadı
+- **404**: Endpoint not found
-- **500**: Sunucu hatası veya OpenAI API hatası
+- **500**: Server error or OpenAI API error

-## Güvenlik
+## Security

-- API anahtarı environment variable olarak saklanır
+- API key is stored as an environment variable
-- Tüm isteklerde API anahtarı doğrulanır
+- API key is validated in all requests
-- Hata mesajlarında hassas bilgiler gizlenir
+- Sensitive information is hidden in error messages

-## Loglama
+## Logging

-Uygulama, tüm API çağrılarını ve hataları loglar.
-Loglar konsola yazdırılır.
+The application logs all API calls and errors.
+Logs are written to the console.

-## Notlar
+## Notes

-- OpenAI API anahtarınızı güvenli bir şekilde saklayın
+- Store your OpenAI API key securely
-- Production ortamında debug modunu kapatın
+- Disable debug mode in production environment
-- Rate limiting için OpenAI API sınırlarını göz önünde bulundurun
+- Consider OpenAI API rate limits for rate limiting